styled-components/styled-components-website/sections/basics/installation.md

 `
 ```

-> This style of usage requires the [react CDN bundles](https://reactjs.org/docs/cdn-links.html) to be on the page as well (before the styled-components script.)
+> This style of usage requires the [react CDN bundles](https://reactjs.org/docs/cdn-links.html) and the [`react-is` CDN bundle](https://unpkg.com/react-is/umd/react-is.production.min.js) to be on the page as well (before the styled-components script.)

 </details>